 Sonagachi: A Narrative on Extended Suffering

 India legalized prostitution in 1956, but sex workers’ fight for the fundamental right to education and health has been a struggle.
 The Durbar Mahila Samanwaya Committee (DMSC) -one of the largest and popular non-government organizations (NGOs) functioning in Kolkata - works with sex workers in India’s eastern state of West Bengal.
 The NGO comprises around 60 percent of transgender sex workers and actively works to elevate the status of SonagaThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.